Skip to main content

 How to Test the Software

-To ensure connectivity and functionality, run a video connectivity test by clicking ‘run test’ on the tool available at: check.multiverse.io.
+To test connectivity and functionality, please run a video connectivity test by clicking ‘run test’ on the tool available at: check.multiverse.io.
+If the test is successful - no further action is required!

 • *.turn.whereby.com